ecolell/pfamserver/README.md

 ## Testing

-To test all the project you should use the command:
+To test the project you should use the command:

     FLASK_ENV=testing py.test

+NOTE: Remember to set SQLALCHEMY_DATABASE_URI to the right version of the pfam database.

 If you want to help us or report an issue join to us through our [issue tracker](https://wichi.no-ip.org/leloir/pfamserver/issues).